Zeyu1-oss/human-like-dexgrasp/README.md

 **Human-Like Grasp Synthesis (Ongoing | 2025.03 – Present)**

 This repository contains my **semester project** at the Technical University of Munich (TUM), built on top of [BODex](https://github.com/JYChen18/BODex).
-The goal of this project is to explore **human-inspired dexterous grasp synthesis** using BODex’s efficient GPU-based pipeline.
+The goal of this project is to explore **Human-like Robotic Dexterous Grasp Synthesis** using BODex’s efficient GPU-based pipeline.
 Specifically, I extend the original framework to generate grasp poses that mimic common human strategies, such as two-finger pinch, three-finger tripod, and five-finger hook, lumbrical ,spherical grasps.

 > 🔧 This project is under active development, and mainly focuses on learning, prototyping, and validating **task-oriented grasp synthesis** approaches inspired by the way humans grasp objects.